The Impact Learning Cycle: Building a Culture of Practical Growth in Busy Teams

 They key is to base a single slide content on the 3 I's framework: 1.
 Introduce 2.
 Impact and 3.
 Implement and walk the team through three core questions:

-A brief description of the insight, technique, tool, mindset or habit.
-It should be something specific that shaped recent work or thinking.
+Introduction (What is it?)A brief description of the insight, technique, tool, mindset or habit.
+It should be something specific that shaped their work or thinking.

-How did it change the way you approached a task, interacted with others, or delivered results?
+Impact (What's the impact on your work?)How did it change the way you approached a task, interacted with others or delivered results?
 This helps anchor the learning in real-world outcomes.

-A clear explanation, ideally framed as a personal story or challenge, that shows how others can apply it in their role.
-The presenter also commits to supporting any teammate who wants to try it.
+Implementation (How to implement it?)A clear explanation, ideally framed as a personal story or a challenge that was overcome, that shows how others can apply it in their role.
+The presenter also commits to helping teammates put it into practice..

 To maintain clarity and avoid information overload, the manager plays a key role in ensuring that only one learning is shared per session.
 This helps the team absorb and apply the insight without distraction.

-Focusing on one concept at a time is not just good practice, it's essential for meaningful learning.
-When too much is introduced too quickly, the brain becomes overloaded, making it harder for learners to absorb, process and retain what's being taught.
-By narrowing the focus to a single idea, we create space for genuine understanding and allow learners to build strong mental connections that support long-term retention.[8]
+Focusing on one concept at a time is not just good practice, it’s essential for meaningful learning.
+When too much is introduced too quickly, the brain becomes overloaded, making it harder for learners to absorb, process and retain what’s being shared.
+By narrowing the focus to a single idea, we create space for genuine understanding and allow learners to build strong mental connections that support long-term retention.

 To make learning easy to present and simple for teammates to adopt, use just one clear, visual slide.
 It should capture one key insight in a format that’s quick to grasp, easy to share and simple to apply.
 Teams can choose different tools if they wish, but the real value lies in the simplicity of using a single, well-designed slide to support meaningful learning.

 Clarity and efficiency matter, especially in fast-paced work environments where time is limited and attention spans are short.
 Each presentation within the Impact Learning Cycle is designed to be short, focused and easy to integrate into existing team routines.
 Presenters are encouraged to keep their core input to around three to five minutes, highlighting a specific learning.
 This short window encourages facilitators to distill their concept to its core, delivering only what truly matters.
-When done well, even a brief presentation can make a powerful impact.

-If needed, a three extra minutes can be added for a live demonstration or visual aid to support understanding.This added time should be used intentionally to show how the concept works in practice and to help learners visualise how it fits into their own roles.
+If needed, three extra minutes can be added for a live demonstration or visual aid to support understanding.
+This added time should be used intentionally to show how the concept works in practice and to help learners visualise how it fits into their own roles.
 Following this structure ensures there is time within each session for questions, making the learning experience both engaging and practical.

 Use Storytelling and Demonstration with Purpose

 When introducing a concept within the Impact Learning Cycle, storytelling is one of the most effective ways to create a connection and make learning memorable.
 A well-chosen personal or real-world story brings abstract ideas into focus, builds emotional resonance and helps learners see how a concept applies in real situations.
 As Lieberman (2024) emphasises, storytelling builds trust, inspires action and reinforces shared values, not just in leadership, but throughout an organisation.
-Facilitators are encouraged to share their own experiences or craft a scenario that reflects a realistic challenge, making the learning point both relatable and relevant.[10]
+Presenters are encouraged to share their own experiences or craft a scenario that reflects a realistic challenge, making the learning point both relatable and relevant.

 Demonstrate with Purpose